Para leer esta hoja informativa en español, haga clic aquí.

 It is important for you to tell your health care provider if you have other health problems, are taking any other drugs (including over-the-counter medications, vitamins or supplements, or street drugs), are using any alternative or complementary therapies, or are in any recovery programs.
 This is important information that may affect your HIV treatment options.
 In addition, discuss family planning with your health care provider since HIV drugs can interfere with some birth control methods, and pregnant women should not take certain HIV drugs.

 The next step is for you and your health care provider to choose a drug regimen.
-Currently, there are 32 drugs approved for HIV treatment.
-They are grouped into five classes:
+Currently, there are over 30 drugs approved for HIV treatment.
+They are grouped into six classes:

 - Integrase inhibitors